richardson-dp-github/wdd/README.md

 * Cross-Device Correlation
  * Attribute packets to an individual as opposed to a device or MAC Address

+### Test Plan

+* Use capture1-05.cap as a private test: one sensor to the main terminal
+* Main Terminal is 127.0.0.1
+* Arrange everything in the testconfig file

 ### References

 ### Similar Work / Projects